 A Cloud Security Engineer needs to master various skill sets for various job responsibilities.
 Some of them are:

-● Data Encryption: Protecting data both in transit and at rest.
+● Data Encryption: Securing data in transit and at rest

-● Incident Response: Developing and implementing incident response plans for security breaches.
+● Incident Response: Handling and mitigating security breaches

 In 2025, the average salary for a Cloud Engineer in India is approximately ₹21.1 lakhs per annum, with typical ranges from ₹14 lakhs to ₹75.3 lakhs depending on experience and skills.